Akkatecture/Documentation/content/docs/advanced_concepts/snapshotting.md

     }
 }
 ```
-> SetSnapshotStrategy can also be used during the aggregates lifetime, ie you can change the strategy as the aggregate evolves during runtime by codifying this behaviour.
+> SetSnapshotStrategy can also be used during the aggregates lifetime, ie you can change the strategy as the aggregate evolves during runtime by codifying this behaviour in the aggregates command handlers.

 ## Setting Up The Aggregate State

-We have to now make our aggregate state aware of the fact that it can be hydrated from a snapshot (as well as being hydrated from a stream of event apply methods)
+We have to now make our aggregate state aware of the fact that it can be hydrated from a snapshot (as well as being hydrated from a stream of event apply methods).

 ```csharp